 If you have a card with a high annual fee, contact your issuer and ask to be downgraded to a card with no annual fee.
 To keep you as a customer, your card provider might be willing to transfer your account to one that doesn’t charge an annual fee — or lower the fee or waive it altogether.

-“Whether it be Chase, American Express, Discover or anyone else, ask if they have a no-annual-fee version you can downgrade to and still keep your line of credit open,” Decker said.
+“Whether it be Chase, American Express, Discover or anyone else, ask if they have a no-annual-fee version you can downgrade to and still keep your line of credit open,” Decker says.
 “If you can do that, it won’t hurt your credit score at all.”

 Along those same lines, you could try asking for a lower interest rate.
-If you have a strong history with the issuer when it comes to paying your minimum payment on time, your card issuer may be able to work with you.
+If you have a strong history with the issuer when it comes to paying on time, your card issuer may be able to work with you.
 There’s always a chance they will say no, but you won’t know until you ask.

 Credit cards can add unnecessary stress to your life if you manage to open up more lines of credit than you can handle.
 If you’re contemplating closing an account, it’s important to weigh the pros and cons.
 But remember that you have options.